-Prior to joining White Ribbon Alliance, she worked with Save the Children and the UN Development Programme’s Washington, DC Liaison Office.
-She has an MA in International Human Rights from the Josef Korbel School of International Studies, University of Denver and a BA in International Studies and BS in Anthropology from Loyola University Chicago.
+With over seven years of experience, Amanda is a fierce advocate for reshaping power dynamics and promoting inclusion and accountability in the reproductive justice movement.
+Her experience working in NGOs and UN Agencies has taught her that individuals must be at the center of the policies and programs that affect their daily lives.
+Prior to joining White Ribbon Alliance, Amanda worked with Save the Children and the UN Development Programme’s Washington, DC Liaison Office.
+She has a Master’s in International Human Rights from the Josef Korbel School of International Studies, University of Denver and a BA in International Studies and BS in Anthropology from Loyola University Chicago.

 • COVID-19: Advocacy Beyond Borders

 • Are global health leaders ready to change the world?
 Then they better start listening to women

 • Citizens Voices and White Ribbon Alliance at UN General Assembly 2017